SoftFever/OrcaSlicer/doc/developer-reference/Preset-and-bundle.md

 each one of these contains a collection of processes, filaments and printers respectively.\

+> [!IMPORTANT]
-#### Note: Printers, filaments and processes in the bundle don't all have to be compatible with each other.
+> Printers, filaments and processes in the bundle don't all have to be compatible with each other.
 In fact all the saved presets are stored in one `PresetBundle`.
 The `PresetBundle` is loaded on start up.
 The list of filaments and processes shown for a particular printer is a subset of `filaments` and `prints` `PresetCollection`s.

 ## [`PresetCollection`](../../src/libslic3r/Preset.hpp)